 I sat at one of the outside tables, in the street-art covered laneway, and devoured a plate of their waffles with bacon, ice cream and maple syrup, as well as a caramel latte (I needed the sugar!).

-I spent the rest of the morning exploring and photographing the Valley (which you can read more about in my Quick Guide to Fortitude Valley) before making my way back to TRYP for an afternoon of catching up on writing and emails.
+Although I’d already visited Brisbane at the start of my Australia travels, I hadn’t had the chance to check out the Valley.
+I spent the rest of the morning exploring and photographing the area before making my way back to TRYP for an afternoon of catching up on writing and emails.

 I also had the chance to check out the TRYP library and lounge area (very stylish, with space for meetings too) and the hotel’s rooftop bar – Up on Constance – which serves expensive bar snacks (think cheese boards and seafood), cocktails and offers impressive views of the city.